 Deaths occurring at home or other place of residence:

 Deaths occurring in hospitals:

-Deaths reported to the Coroner by the Governor of a Prison in Ireland:
+Deaths reported to the coroner by a Garda:

 Other categories of death reportable include:

-Coroner districts in Ireland (there is one Coroner per district) are roughly equivalent to local authority districts.
-(However, in some cases, there are a number of Coroners in the same County).
-Contact information for the Coroner for your district as well as information on the Coroner Service is available on the www.coroner.ie website.
+Coroner districts (there is one coroner per district) are roughly equivalent to local authority districts.
+(However, in some cases, there are a number of coroners in the same county).
+Contact information for the coroner for your district as well as information on the Coroner Service is available at coroner.ie.